square/Valet/README.md

 ### Migrating Existing Keychain Values into Valet

 Already using the Keychain and no longer want to maintain your own Keychain code?
 We feel you.
 That’s why we wrote `migrateObjects(matching query: [String : AnyHashable], removeOnCompletion: Bool)`.
 This method allows you to migrate all your existing Keychain entries to a Valet instance in one line.
 Just pass in a Dictionary with the `kSecClass`, `kSecAttrService`, and any other `kSecAttr*` attributes you use – we’ll migrate the data for you.
+If you need more control over how your data is migrated, use `migrateObjects(matching query: [String : AnyHashable], compactMap: (MigratableKeyValuePair<AnyHashable>) throws -> MigratableKeyValuePair<String>?)` to filter or remap keys:value pairs as part of your migration.

 ### Integrating Valet into a macOS application